Timeline of human prenatal development

-Gestational age vs. embryonic age

 Gestational age is the time that has passed since the onset of the last menstruation, which generally or as standard occurs 2 weeks before the actual fertilization.
 Embryonic age, in contrast measures the actual age of the embryo or fetus from the time of fertilization.
 Nevertheless, menstruation has historically been the only means of estimating embryonal/fetal age, and is still the presumed measure if not else specified.
 However, the actual duration between last menstruation and fertilization may in fact differ from the standard 2 weeks by several days.

 Thus, the first week of embryonic age is already week three counting with gestational age.

 Furthermore, the number of the week is one more than the actual age of the embryo/fetus.
 For example, the embryo is 0 whole weeks old during the 1st week after fertilization.

 The following table summarizes the various expression systems during week number x of gestation.